balderdashy/sails-docs/concepts/ORM/Associations/Associations.md

 ### Cross-adapter associations

 With Sails and Waterline, you can associate models across multiple data stores.
 This means that even if your users live in [PostgreSQL](http://www.postgresql.org/) and their comments live in [MongoDB](http://www.mongodb.com/), you can interact with the data as if they lived together in the same database.
-You can also have associations that span different [connections](http://sailsjs.com/documentation/reference/sails.config/sails.config.connections.html) (i.e. datastores/databases) using the same adapter.
-This comes in handy if, for example, your app needs to access/update legacy recipe data stored in a [MySQL](http://www.mysql.com/) database in your company's data center, but also store/retrieve ingredient data from a brand new MySQL database in the cloud.
+You can also have associations that span different [datastores](http://sailsjs.com/documentation/reference/configuration/sails-config-datastores) using the same adapter.
+This comes in handy if, for example, your app needs to access/update legacy recipe data stored in a [MySQL](http://www.mysql.com/) database somewhere in your company's data center, but also store/retrieve ingredient data from a brand new MySQL database in the cloud.

 > **IMPORTANT NOTE**
 >